armccoy/macropad-rp2040-hotkeys/README.md

 - The name of the application that the macro targets
 - List of macros, sorted by row

 Any new macros added to the `macros/` directory will be scanned and included when the device boots.
+Also note that macros are loaded in alphabetical order, so prepending each macro's filename with a numeral (e.g. `1_`, `2_`, etc.) is a handy way to bring your favorite macros to the top.

 The `lib/` directory contains the necessary Adafruit Macropad libraries.
 See the README in the `lib/` directory in this project for more information.